 Trauma is the result of stressful experiences such as prolonged abuse, violence, road accidents, serious illnesses, and natural disasters.
 The experience can leave a long-lasting effect on your body by increasing its defenses and creating a defense response when you face a similar situation.
+According to Kathleen Smith, PhD, LPC, “Sometimes they will experience memories or “flashbacks” of the event, or they may have nightmares about it that feel very real.”
 It pushes your body into a fight-or-flight condition that causes an increase in blood pressure and heart rate and loss of appetite.
 The psychology of trauma is a delicate topic that leads to mental health problems such as depression and post-traumatic stress disorders.

 One of the most productive means of mitigating the symptoms and effects of such experiences is through the help of a counselor.
 There are specialists known as trauma counselors who help people with such a condition.
 They provide means to help an individual address, come to terms with, and face their past experiences from these traumatic events.
 Each of their treatment plans is different and may take months or longer to help a patient fully.